 Chainguard Enforce Identity and Access Management

 This documentation is related to Chainguard Enforce.
-You can request access to the product by selecting Chainguard Enforce for Kubernetes on the inquiry form.
+You can request access to the product by selecting Chainguard Enforce on the inquiry form.

 Chainguard Enforce provides a rich Identity and Access Management (IAM) model similar to those used by AWS and GCP.
 Once authenticated, you can set up a desired structure for managing and delegating policies.

 There are four role bindings in the Chainguard Enforce IAM model: